asood-life/into-the-wild/README.md

 </div>
 <br>
 <div>
    Welcome to the Homepage!
 In the top-left corner, you will find a search box waiting for your input.
 Start typing, and the app will display possible selections in a dropdown menu.
 These selections are currently retrieved from the list of 25 animals provided below.
-Once you have found your desired animal, click on the entry in the dropdown to populate the search input, then click the search button to proceed.
+Once you have found your desired animal, click on the entry in the dropdown to populate the search input followed with hitting the search button to proceed further.
 </div>
 <br>